 Classification is one of the classic problems of the data mining and machine learning fields.
-Researchers have proposed several solutions to this problem - Bayesian models [15], ID3 and C4.5 decision trees [1][3], and SVMs [16] being just a tiny selection.
-The solutions differ in three major aspects - (1) how the search domain is represented using an objective function, (2) which algorithm is chosen to optimize the objective function, and (3) how the work is distributed for efficient searching through the entire space.
-The latter parameter has two typical modes - in some algorithms the learning examples are only used during the search for a function (e.g., in decision trees and SVMs) while in other they are also used during the classification of new samples (notably, in Bayesian classifiers).
+Researchers have proposed several solutions to this problem - Bayesian models [16], ID3 and C4.5 decision trees [1][3], and SVMs [17] being just a tiny selection.
+In this section we present several algorithms which have been developed for distributed classification.
+The solutions proposed by these algorithms differ in three major aspects - (1) how the search domain is represented using an objective function, (2) which algorithm is chosen to optimize the objective function, and (3) how the work is distributed for efficient searching through the entire space.
+The latter item has two typical modes - in some algorithms the learning examples are only used during the search for a function (e.g., in decision trees and SVMs) while in other they are also used during the classification of new samples (notably, in Bayesian classifiers).

 Meta classifiers are another interesting group of classification algorithms.
-In a meta classification algorithm such as bagging [17] or boosting [18], many classifiers (of any of the previous mentioned kinds) are first built on either samples or partitions of the training data.
-Then, those
+In a meta classification algorithm such as bagging [18] or boosting [19], many classifiers (of any of the previous mentioned kinds) are first built on either samples or partitions of the training data.
+Then, those "weak" classifiers are combined using a second level algorithm which can be as simple as taking the majority of their outcomes for any new sample.